TrustSid/customer-churn-prediction/README.md

 # Customer Churn Risk Prediction – PowerCo Case Study

-This repository contains an end-to-end workflow for predicting customer churn in the energy sector.
-Using **electricity consumption and contract data from PowerCo**, we perform exploratory analysis, feature engineering, and machine learning modeling to uncover churn drivers and build predictive insights that support actionable retention strategies.
+This repository contains an end-to-end machine learning workflow for **predicting customer churn** in the energy sector.
+Using **PowerCo’s electricity consumption, contract, and pricing data**, the project explores churn patterns, engineers predictive features, and trains a machine learning model to identify at-risk customers.

 ---